 In its 70-year history, Seattle fine-dining restaurant Canlis has closed twice: once after JFK’s death, and another after a major traffic accident.
 Starting Monday, March 16, it’ll close for a third time.
 Sort of.

-The James Beard Award-winning restaurant is shuttering its dining room amid the spread of COVID-19, but pivoting to three other concepts: a takeaway bagel shop in the mornings, a drive-up burger place in the afternoons, and for dinner, delivery-only.
+The James Beard Award-winning restaurant is shuttering its dining room amid the spread of COVID-19, but pivoting to three other concepts: a takeaway bagel shop in the mornings, a drive-up burger place in the afternoons, and for dinner, delivery or dine in a yurt!

 “We saw a huge decline in business.
 Maybe up to 40 percent or 50 percent of our business just called to cancel,” owner Mark Canlis tells Food & Wine.
 Google, Starbucks, and Amazon – all with offices in Seattle – instituted travel bans, meaning that out-of-town execs were no longer wine-ing and dining.
 Comic Con, slated for March 12 through 15, was postponed.
 No more business conventions either: hundreds of thousands of would-be visitors to the city, gone.